pulumi/pulumi-hugo/themes/default/content/blog/azure-container-solutions/index.md

 #### Pricing

-ACI will only bill you for what you use.
-It offers no start-up costs (which goes great with the fast start times!) and per-second billing, meaning you only pay for what you use.
+ACI will only bill you for the time your applications are running.
+It offers no start-up costs (which goes great with the fast start times!) and per-second billing, meaning you only pay for every second the application is actually up.
 The pricing is also extremely competitive against other cloud providers.

 #### The Other Stuff